sensei-hacker/inavwiki/iNavFlight-Missions.md

 This wiki topic describes the software currently available and some of the telemetry options.
 Please also see the [wiki page on more general navigation mode options](https://github.com/iNavFlight/inav/wiki/8.-Navigation-modes#wp---autonomous-waypoint-mission).

 The MSP (MultiWii Serial Protocol) messages defining mission navigation are [documented](https://docs.google.com/document/d/16ZfS_qwc-rJeA7N5Tx0DA6wtgxl6HdGgaz-jE3lHBWs).
-This message set is supported by the ~~ezgui~~ [Mission Planner for INAV](https://play.google.com/store/apps/details?id=com.eziosoft.ezgui.inav&hl=en) and **mwp** ground stations.
+This message set is supported by the  [Mission Planner for INAV](https://play.google.com/store/apps/details?id=com.eziosoft.ezgui.inav&hl=en) and [mwp](https://github.com/stronnag/mwptools) ground stations.

 # Ground Control Stations

 Currently there are a number of GCS applications widely used for iNav mission management, including  [Mission Planner for INAV](https://play.google.com/store/apps/details?id=com.eziosoft.ezgui.inav&hl=en) (Android), [MobileFlight](https://flyinghead.github.io/mobile-flight/) (IOS) and [mwp](https://github.com/stronnag/mwptools) (Linux).
 In future, other options may become available, particularly as the MAVLink protocol becomes supported by iNav.
 However, MAVLink based tools will only provide monitoring.

-[Mission Planner for INAV](https://play.google.com/store/apps/details?id=com.eziosoft.ezgui.inav&hl=en) and **mwp** (at least, maybe MobileFlight as well) support mission planning (they share a common mission definition file format, so missions can be used in either tool), mission upload / download, mission monitoring and mission logging.
+[Mission Planner for INAV](https://play.google.com/store/apps/details?id=com.eziosoft.ezgui.inav&hl=en) and [mwp](https://github.com/stronnag/mwptools) (at least, maybe MobileFlight as well) support mission planning (they share a common mission definition file format, so missions can be used in either tool), mission upload / download, mission monitoring and mission logging.

 Note: Earlier versions of this article recommended ezgui for use on Android. ezgui is no longer maintained and Mission Planner for INAV](https://play.google.com/store/apps/details?id=com.eziosoft.ezgui.inav&hl=en) is the recommended Android application.